sourcegraph/sourcegraph-public-snapshot/doc/dev/background-information/build_p4_fusion.md

 1. Set the `OPENSSL_ROOT_DIR` environment variable to point to the OpenSSL install location - the directory that contains OpenSSL's `bin`, `include`, and `lib` directories.

-Note that we're building with dynamic linking, so the OpenSSL libraries need to sstay there for `p4-fusion` to be able to run.
+Note that we're building with dynamic linking, so the OpenSSL libraries need to stay there for `p4-fusion` to be able to run.
 You might be able to fiddle with that using `LD_LIBRARY_PATH`, but it's safest to leave them there.

 1. Unpack the P4 API archives into the `p4-fusion` source directory tree, into the `vendor/helix-core-api/{OS}` directory, where `{OS}` is either `mac` or `linux`, depending on your OS.
 You'll need the `include` and `lib` dirs from the P4 API archive.